ux-at-icfnext/global-change-jk/_pages/templates/card-landing.md

 This section shows the details on how to build the page based on the author selections.

 ### Page Header
-The page header includes the page title (h1), date, and length and opening body.
+The page header includes the page title (h1)
-- Only the Video Resource pages include the length component
-- The body has a max-width of 80ex

 ## Card List
 The card list include card components that each represent a single item and link to a secondary page relating to that item.